freeCodeCamp/freeCodeCamp/README.md

 without being too specific.
 In the worst case you can use this as a learning guide for your projects, if for example you are only interested in **Sign in with Google** authentication and nothing else.

 Chances are you do not need all authentication methods or API examples.
-As of **Hackathon Starter 2.0** it is possible to selectively check which authentication methods you need by running `generator.js`.
-For now you still have to manually remove API examples that you don't need.
+As of **Hackathon Starter 2.1** it is possible to selectively check which authentication methods you need by running `node setup.js`.

 <h4 align="center">Flatly Bootstrap Theme</h3>